 BMJ Best Practice - (UOW access only) A clinical decision support tool for health professionals that provides access to the latest research evidence, guidelines and expert opinion in a single source.
 BMJ Best Practice includes differential diagnosis tables, treatment algorithms, videos of common clinical procedures, integrated evidence from Cochrane Clinical Answers, over 250 medical calculators and more.

-Bridget Williams Books Treaty of Waitangi Collection - (UOW access only) This ebook collection provides an authoritative home for Treaty scholarship online, with more books to be added over time.
+Bridget Williams Books New Zealand History Collection - (UOW access only) This ebook collection provides an authoritative home for Treaty scholarship online, with more books to be added over time.